 If your group has skiers under the age of 18, contact us prior to booking to make arrangements.

-• To get to your backcountry adventure in Georgia, most people fly into Tbilisi International Airport.
+• To get to your backcountry adventure in Georgia, most people fly into Tbilisi International Airport (TBS).
 Tbilisi is the starting point of your adventure.
 The most common layover is Istanbul.
 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet.

 Have more questions?
-Read our FAQ, or Book a call
+Read our FAQ, or Talk with us

 / 9 days

-Saved to bucket list!
+Saved to bucket list

 Removed from bucket list